hailmikhail/FUS_wiki/Prepare-PC-for-modlist.md

 Open Steam and ensure that Skyrim is uninstalled through on it.
 Otherwise, go up one step and clean it.

 Then, just install Skyrim VR from Steam.
+Install it to a library in a _working folder_.
+This folder **must not** be in a _common folders_ like your Desktop, Downloads, or Program Files folder.
+It's best to create a Steam library folder near the root level of your drive like `C:\SteamLibrary`.

 ## Start Skyrim